storydocker/storydocker/package/storybook-setup/README.md

 # The StoryDocker default Storybook setup

-This package contains the default Storybook setup for StoryDocker.
+This package contains the default Storybook setup for StoryDocker, which can also be used as a standalone Storybook setup for your project.

 ## Storybook Dependencies